Apple Coffee Cake With Vanilla Glaze

 Substitutions

-- Honeycrisp apples -> Granny Smith or Pink Lady
+- Honeycrisp apples -> Pink Lady or Granny Smith apples

 Tips

-- Aim for a small dice about 1/2 inch so apples cook through at the same rate and distribute juicy bites in every slice.
+- Aim for small, even 1/2-inch pieces so the apples cook through at the same rate and do not weigh down the cake.

 Nutrition Facts *